-Last update : August the 22nd.
+Last update : June the 21st, 2021.

 We give you here news about the French and local regulations to enable you to decide whether it's worth planning a trip here soon, and will try to update this article regularly.

 The sanitary situation is steadily improving now in France and the planned lifting of sanitary measures goes on.

 No more curfew in France.
 All shops, museums, theaters... are open.

 You must wear a face mask in all indoor public spaces : shops, museums, commercial malls, theaters, public transports, churches, restaurants and bars (any time you're not seated), administrations, post offices...
 We remind you that the mask must cover the chin, the mouth and the nose to be efficient.